aaronsjcho/Escaping-V8-Sandbox/via WebAssembly JIT Spraying - Part 1/README.md

 ![](img/5.png)

 `main()` in `wasm_module` is a function which loads 64-bit constants.
-These constants are inserted to the compiled code as raw numbers.
+These constants are inserted to compiled code as raw numbers.
 It means that we can insert arbitrary 8-byte constants to executable code region.
 If we move `rip` to the address of any constant, it will act like an 8-byte shellcode.

 ### Construct shellcode chain